-Private Land Open to Sportsmen
+Private Land Open To Sportsmen

-2016 PLOTS Guide
+2023 PLOTS Guide Index

-Valid through spring 2017
+Valid through spring 2024

-What to do if you find a discrepancy between the PLOTS Guide and conditions on the ground?
-If you find an area listed as a PLOTS tract, but that is not marked with yellow triangular PLOTS signs from the North Dakota Game and Fish Department, the department suggests that you err on the side of caution and avoid entering the area until you have checked it out with us.
+Discrepancies - If you find an area listed as a PLOTS tract, but that is not marked with yellow triangular PLOTS signs from the Department, we suggest that you err on the side of caution and avoid entering the area until you have checked it out with us.